agis/pglockanalyze/README.md

 # pglockanalyze

-Analyze PostgreSQL locks acquired by DDL statements.
+Analyze and diagnose the locks acquired by your PostgreSQL migrations.

-For use in CI or development environments.
+For use in CI and development environments.

 ## Status